Gabriel-Dalton/himalayas-buddhism/README.md

 ├── about.html          # About the Himalayas
 ├── monasteries.html    # Information about monasteries
 ├── buddhism.html       # Information about Buddhism in the Himalayas
-├── css/
-│   └── styles.css      # Custom CSS (optional)
-├── images/
-│   └── (image files)   # Images used in the website └── README.md           # Project README file
+└── README.md           # Project README file
 ```